pguillebert/cloud-tabouret/README.md

 Obviously, all of this has a hackish smell to it.
 What could have been better with more control on the setup, and more time :

-- Use a central reference for built packages (for instance, a Jenkins that pushes jars into S3)
+- Use a central reference for built packages (for instance, use a Jenkins that pushes compiled jars into S3)
-- Use internal networking instead of public IPs (needs VPN with VPC)
+- Use internal networking instead of public IPs (this would have needed a VPN connected to the VPC)
-- Better generalization using templating to share configuration items with similar java services
+- Better generalization (more templating) to share configuration items with similar java services
 - Scale instances up and down using ASGs or Ansible `count` advanced techniques